placebeyondtheclouds/gpu-home-server/README.md

 - `logout`

-#### Debian LXC for websites

-- install docker engine. this is a basic setup and must be adjusted according to the actual needs.
+- install docker engine. this is a basic setup and must be adjusted according to the actual needs:

 ```
 # Add Docker's official GPG key: